-Our School Setting
+Section 1: Our School Setting

 Woodbrook Vale School strives to be a fully inclusive school.
-Every teacher is expected to use knowledge and advice provided by the SENDCO to inform their own quality first teaching.
-The Local Education Authority determines admission and inclusion arrangements for Woodbrook Vale School.
-For students with Educational Health Care plans the LA determines admissions, having regard to parental preference unless this is incompatible with the efficient education of other students and there are no reasonable steps that can be taken to prevent this incompatibility.
+Every teacher is expected to use knowledge and advice provided by the SENDCo to inform their own quality first teaching.
+The Local Authority determines admission and inclusion arrangements for Woodbrook Vale School.
+For students with Education, Health and Care plans, the LA determines admissions, having regard to parental preference unless this is incompatible with the efficient education of other students and there are no reasonable steps that can be taken to prevent this incompatibility.

-Woodbrook Vale School will not refuse admission to students with Educational Health Care Plans within the catchment area, nor discriminate against students who are out of catchment on the basis of their Special Educational Needs providing the needs can be met in school through reasonable adjustment.
+Woodbrook Vale School will not refuse admission to students with Education, Health and Care Plans within the catchment area, nor discriminate against students who are out of catchment on the basis of their Special Educational Needs, providing such needs can be met in school through reasonable adjustments.

-The aims of Woodbrook Vale School are based on the values derived from the Statement of Principles adopted by Leicestershire Education Authority and guided by the New Code of Practice for Special Educational Needs 2014 from 0 - 25, and The Children's' Act 1989, The Equality Act (2010) and the National Curriculum Inclusion Statement.
+The aims of Woodbrook Vale School are based on the values derived from the Statement of Principles adopted by Leicestershire County Council and guided by the Code of Practice for Special Educational Needs 2014 from 0 - 25, and The Children Act 1989, The Equality Act 2010 and the National Curriculum Inclusion Statement.